Blog

 How We Work

 GTM engagements start six to twelve weeks before launch, depending on how much pre-launch audience building is needed.
-The first two weeks are positioning and channel strategy; weeks three through eight are pre-launch program execution — building the waitlist, briefing influencers, setting up the paid channel structure and creative.
+The first two weeks are positioning and channel strategy; weeks three through eight are pre-launch execution, building the waitlist, briefing creators, setting up paid channel structure and creative.

-Launch week: daily optimization reviews covering conversion rates by channel, inventory allocation by channel, and creative performance.
-We make fast reallocation decisions during the launch window based on real-time data rather than waiting for weekly reporting cycles to catch performance issues.
+Launch week: daily reviews of conversion by channel, inventory allocation, and creative performance, with fast reallocation decisions based on real-time data rather than weekly reporting.

-Post-launch: 30-day cohort review with retention team, 90-day LTV analysis by acquisition channel, and a launch retrospective that feeds directly into the strategy for the next launch.
-GTM work at Winston Francois doesn't end when the launch announcement goes out — it ends when we understand the customer economics of the cohort acquired.
+Post-launch: a 30-day cohort review with the retention team, a 90-day LTV analysis by channel, and a retrospective that feeds directly into the next launch.
+This work does not end when the launch announcement goes out, it ends when we understand the economics of the cohort acquired.

-We need: product information and positioning inputs at least eight weeks before launch, creative asset access, paid channel management access during the launch window, and Shopify plus email platform access for cohort tracking.
+We need: product and positioning inputs at least eight weeks before launch, creative asset access, paid channel access during launch, and Shopify plus email platform access for cohort tracking.

 If your dtc / ecomm company needs go-to-market leadership, we should talk.